ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer. Use the menu to see other pages.

 Non-surgical tumor treatments

 Sometimes surgery is not recommended because of characteristics of the tumor or the patient’s overall health.
-The following procedures may be recommended instead:
+Every patient should have a thorough conversation with their doctor about their diagnosis and risk factors to see if these treatments are appropriate and safe for them.
+The following procedures may be recommended:

 Radiofrequency ablation.
 Radiofrequency ablation (RFA) is the use of a needle inserted into the tumor to destroy the cancer with an electrical current.
 The procedure is performed by an interventional radiologist or urologist.
 The patient is sedated and given local anesthesia to numb the area.
-In the past, RFA has only been used for patients who were too sick to have surgery.
-Today, most of these patients' health is managed with active surveillance (see above).
+In the past, RFA has only been used for people who were too sick to have surgery.
+Today, most of these patients are monitored with active surveillance (see above).

 Cryoablation.
 Cryoablation, also called cryotherapy or cryosurgery, is the freezing of cancer cells with a metal probe inserted through a small incision.
 The metal probe is placed into the cancerous tissue.
 A CT scan and ultrasound are used to guide the probe.
 The procedure requires general anesthesia for several hours and is performed by an interventional radiologist.
 Some surgeons combine this technique with laparoscopy to treat the tumor, but there is not much long-term research evidence to prove that it is effective.